dheero/OBF.github.io/wiki/Codefest_2010.md

         stops are 'Charles/MGH' (Red Line), 'Bowdoin' (Blue line) and 'Government Center' (Green line).
 All three are located next to Cambridge Street.
-From the Red Line stop, walk away from the River; walk towards the river from either the Blue or Green line.
-Simches is located slightly off Cambridge Street -- the closest landmark on Cambridge Street is an Au Bon Pain.
-Walk up the stairs next to the Au Bon Pain and you'll be in a parking
-        lot: the Simches building is located immediately to the right of the Whole Foods and CVS.
+From the Red Line stop, walk away from the river; walk towards the river from either the Blue or Green line.
+Simches is located slightly off Cambridge Street -- the closest landmark on Cambridge Street is a big yellow Au Bon Pain.
+Walk up the stairs next to the Au Bon Pain and you'll be in a parking lot: the Simches building is located immediately to the right of the Whole Foods and CVS.

 Resources
 ---------